chavezheras/quartz/content/public_notes/small large LLMs.md

 ---
 title: "small large LLMs"
 date: 05 May 2023
-draft: true
+draft: false
 tags:
 - LLMs
 - tools
 ---
 ---
-This allegedly [leaked document](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) from a Google engineer, in which they make the case for open-sourcing their models.
-TLDR; Owning the ecosystem for innovation is more valuable than keeping the models fenced off.
+My colleague Mercedes made me aware of this allegedly [leaked document](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) from a Google engineer, in which they make the case for open-sourcing their models.
+TLDR; The argument is that owning and cultivating the ecosystem for innovation is more valuable than keeping the models fenced off.

-Caveats notwithstanding, say for instance that the diminishing value of training does not account for peoples salaries, is still an interesting read, especially the timeline, narrating all the developments.
-Great for teaching, but also to make sense of the various moves in the field.
+Caveats notwithstanding, say for instance that the diminishing value of training does not account for peoples salaries in publicly-funded institutions, it is still an interesting read, especially the timeline narrating all the developments.
+Great for teaching, but also to make sense of the various recent moves in the field.

 Notable tools:
 [LLaMA](https://arxiv.org/pdf/2303.16199.pdf) ― Meta